 Singapore investing primer:

-Did You read this excellent, classic book?
-The only one you need:
+When did You read these excellent 2 classic books?
+The only ones you need:

 Burton G. Malkiel: A Random Walk Down Wall Street

 Burton Malkiel: created the concept of passive index investing to our advantage.

 -to be completely free of debt

 -to have emergency funds available anytime for several months (6-12 mo)

 -to NEVER invest into the following (rationale: too risky and/or fees too high and/or too inefficient), take care:

 Unit Trusts (Mutual Funds), they are a (bad) thing of the past.
 Whole Life insurance, ILPs or endowment plans, single stocks (though most of us hold some), IPOs, options, bonds, structured products/derivatives, CFDs (contracts for difference), ETNs, commodities, currencies, cryptocurrencies, actively managed or „smart“ ETFs, leveraged/inverse ETFs, short selling stocks, margin trading.

 The next time your bank/finance advisor recommends mutual funds (unit trusts) to You, ask her/him whether there could be an 'elephant in the room'.

 -when investing seriously the invested funds should be left untouched for at least 10 - 15 years